luckboy/Letin/doc/vm.md

 ### Arguments

-Each instruction argument can have one of four types.
+Each instruction argument can have one of six types.
 These argument types specify for example whether an instruction or an operation uses a local variable.
 An operation and an instruction have the value types of arguments.
 The arg1 or arg2 field can be a different value for the different argument types.
 These types with the accepted value types and the description of the